Unreal Engine 3: History

 Initially, Unreal Engine 3 only supported Windows, PlayStation 3, and Xbox 360 platforms, while iOS (first demonstrated with Epic Citadel) and Android were added later in 2010, with Infinity Blade being the first iOS title and Dungeon Defenders the first Android title.
-In 2011, it was announced that the engine would support Adobe Flash Player 11 through the Stage 3D hardware-accelerated APIs and that it was being used in two Wii U games, Batman: Arkham City and Aliens: Colonial Marines.
-In 2013, Epic teamed-up with Mozilla to bring Unreal Engine 3 to the web; using the asm.js sublanguage and Emscripten compiler, they were able to port the engine in four days.
+In 2011, it was announced that the engine would support Adobe Flash Player 11 through the Stage 3D hardware-accelerated APIs and that it was being used in two Wii U games, Batman: Arkham City and Aliens: Colonial Marines before a provisional Wii U release for the latter title was cancelled.
+In 2013, Epic teamed-up with Mozilla to bring Unreal Engine 3 to the web; using the asm.js sublanguage and Emscripten compiler, they ported the engine in four days.
+Going into the eighth generation of video game consoles, certain Nintendo Switch, PlayStation 4 and Xbox One titles ran on Unreal Engine 3.
+Some titles were developed from scratch with the engine, like Batman: Arkham Knight, with most of them being remasters like BioShock: The Collection and Mass Effect Legendary Edition, and cross-generation releases like Transformers: Rise of the Dark Spark.
 The engine is no longer receiving updates.